Japan, China to mull Abe-Xi talks at high-level meeting this week

 TOKYO, April 3, Kyodo

-Japan and China are arranging a meeting of senior foreign affairs officials in Tokyo this week with an eye to realizing talks between Prime Minister Shinzo Abe and President Xi Jinping in July, diplomatic sources said Sunday.
+Japanese and Chinese senior foreign affairs officials will meet in Tokyo this week, the Foreign Ministry said Monday, with an eye to realizing talks between Prime Minister Shinzo Abe and President Xi Jinping in July.

-Kong Xuanyou, China's assistant foreign minister who is considered a major candidate to be the next ambassador to Japan, is expected to visit Tokyo and meet Takeo Akiba, deputy foreign minister for political affairs, they said.
+Kong Xuanyou, China's assistant foreign minister who is considered a major candidate to be the next ambassador to Japan, will visit Japan from Monday to Wednesday and meet Takeo Akiba, deputy foreign minister for political affairs, the ministry said.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.